Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical year for this entry is 1821.

 Location.
 42° 33.196′ N, 83° 13.458′ W. Marker is in Birmingham, Michigan, in Oakland County.
-Marker is on Oak Street west of Hazelwood Street, on the right when traveling west.
+It is on Oak Street west of Hazelwood Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Birmingham MI 48009, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-City of Birmingham (approx. 0.3 miles away); Birmingham Mill (approx. 0.4 miles away); Allen House (approx. half a mile away); Hill Building Bell (approx. half a mile away); John West Hunter Park (approx. half a mile away); The John W. Hunter House (approx.
+At least 8 other markers are within walking distance of this marker: City of Birmingham (approx. 0.3 miles away); Birmingham Mill (approx. 0.4 miles away); Allen House (approx. half a mile away); Hill Building Bell (approx. half a mile away); John West Hunter Park (approx. half a mile away); The John W. Hunter House

 Greenwood Cemetery Marker image.
 Click for full size.

-Photographed By Joel Seewald, July 25, 2015
+Photographed by Joel Seewald, July 25, 2015

 2. Greenwood Cemetery Marker

-half a mile away); Hunter House (approx. half a mile away); Baldwin Park (approx. half a mile away).
+(approx. half a mile away); Hunter House (approx. half a mile away); Baldwin Park (approx. half a mile away).
 Touch for a list and map of all markers in Birmingham.

 Also see . . .